wp-plugins/form-maker/readme.txt

 = 1.7.67 =
 Fixed: Bug in slider field
-Fixed: Bug in address fiels
+Fixed: Bug in address field
 Fixed: Bug in mysql mapping

 = 1.7.66 =